weewx/weewx/docs_src/reference/weewx-options/stdwxcalculate.md

 The configuration section `[StdWXCalculate]` consists of two different parts:

-1. The sub-section `[[Calculations]]`, which specifies which derived types are to be calculated and under what circumstances.
+1. The subsection `[[Calculations]]`, which specifies which derived types are to be calculated and under what circumstances.
-2. Zero or more sub-sections, which specify what parameters are to be used for the calculation.
+2. Zero or more subsections, which specify what parameters are to be used for the calculation.
 These are described below.

 The service `StdWXCalculate` can be extended by the user to add new, derived